 Burundi is a landlocked, resource-poor country with an underdeveloped manufacturing sector.
 The economy is predominantly

-agricultural which accounts for about 35% of GDP and employs more than 90% of the population.
-Burundi's primary exports are
+agricultural; agriculture accounts for just over 30% of GDP and employs more than 90% of the population.
+Burundi's primary

-coffee and tea, which account for 90% of foreign exchange earnings, though exports are a relatively small share of GDP.
-Burundi's
+exports are coffee and tea, which account for 90% of foreign exchange earnings, though exports are a relatively small share of

-export earning - and its ability to pay for imports - rests primarily on weather conditions and international coffee and tea prices.
-The
+GDP.
+Burundi's export earnings - and its ability to pay for imports - rests primarily on weather conditions and international coffee

-supply.
-Burundi's GDP grew around 4% annually in 2006-09.
+homes.
+Burundi's GDP grew around 4% annually in 2006-12.
 Political stability and the end of the civil war have improved aid flows

-and low administrative capacity - risk undermining planned economic reforms.
-Burundi will continue to remain heavily dependent on
+poor transportation network, overburdened utilities, and low administrative capacity - risk undermining planned economic reforms.

-government's revenues and its ability to pay salaries.
-Burundi joined the East African Community, which should boost Burundi's
+second highest rate in Sub-Saharan Africa.
+Burundi joined the East African Community in 2009, which should boost Burundi's

 Source: CIA World Factbook (select Burundi)